squalrus/squalrus/README.md

 #### If you're on my team (this is not in any particular order)

-- Due to the distributed nature of our team, the pandemic, and each individuals' needs **consider all communications as async**.
+- Due to the distributed nature of our team, the pandemic, and each individuals' needs consider all communications as async.
 We all manage our working hours individually and they may not always overlap across the team.
-Any email, Teams message, or work item update does **not have to be responded to outside of your working hours**.
+Any email, Teams message, or work item update does not have to be responded to outside of your working hours.
 If possible, consider sending emails with a [delay delivery](https://support.microsoft.com/en-us/office/delay-or-schedule-sending-email-messages-026af69f-c287-490a-a72f-6c65793744ba).

 - Make sure to make room for personal time.
 It is easy to forget to take time off for yourself.
 It's important to take time away from work and go offline.
 Don't worry, there will be plenty when you return.